informeddeno/informeddeno/README.md

 ## Current Projects

-My expected project is leaning AI via THE IYF WE CAN ACADEMY- AI Class SSN-10.
+My expected project is learning AI via THE IYF WE CAN ACADEMY- AI Class SSN-10.
 Links to be posted here as the course progresses.

 ## How to Reach Me